mattbarington/FreeBSD-Messaround/asgn3/design_doc.md

   Run (as Root):
     `$ ./benchmark`

+  Usage:
+    On start up, specify number of MBs to allocate.
+Enter 0 to use a calculated amount based on the size of memory.
+If the benchmark is overfilling swap space and crashing the system, or is too small and not causing page faults, this can be used to try alternate amounts of memory allocation.

   Description:
     Allocates a large amount of memory to force virtual memory.
     Then accesses the memory three different ways.
 The third way will